dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

   }
 ```

-In contrast, if the call to `html.Parse` fails, findLinks does not return the HTML parser’s error directly because it lacks two crucial pieces of information: that the error occurred in the parser, and the URL of the document that was being parsed.
+In contrast, if the call to `html.Parse` fails, findLinks does not return the HTML parser's error directly because it lacks two crucial pieces of information: that the error occurred in the parser, and the URL of the document that was being parsed.
 In this case, `findLinks` constructs a new error message that includes both pieces of information as well as the underlying parse error:
 ```go
   doc, err := html.Parse(resp.Body)
   resp.Body.Close()